jove-decompiler/jove/README.md

 mkdir /mnt/wndr4500/sysroot
 jove-loop -d /mnt/wndr4500/httpd.jv --connect 192.168.1.2:9999 --sysroot /mnt/wndr4500/sysroot httpd.sysroot -x /usr/sbin/httpd -- -S -E /usr/sbin/ca.pem /usr/sbin/httpsd.pem
 ```
 Note: passing `-x` to `jove-loop` instructs to only recompile the executable itself (not including any shared libraries it is linked to).
-This will make it possible to run the recompiled program without requiring a chroot.
+This will make it possible to run the recompiled program without the use of a chroot.
 # Building
 ```bash
 # on debian testing: